Get on top of your skin with your personal coach, S.A.L - the 24/7 skincare AI.

 Cleansing helps our skin to maintain healthy skin renewal.
 It removes dirt, impurities and excess oil from the pores, while preparing our skin to absorb treatments and moisture, so it can achieve a healthy moisture balance.

 But sometimes, we unknowingly make things difficult for our own skin.
-Our bad habits might in fact be contributing to our skin concerns like acne, dark spots and wrinkles.
+Our bad habits might in fact be contributing to our skin concerns like acne, uneven skin tone and wrinkles.

 Some of our bad habits could negatively affect the skin’s processes.